-David P. McGlade, age 47, has been a director since February 2005.
-Since April 2005, he has served as the Chief Executive Officer and a director of Intelsat, Ltd. (a privately held worldwide provider of fixed satellite services).
-Previously, Mr. McGlade served as an Executive Director of mmO2 PLC and as the Chief Executive Officer of O2 UK, a subsidiary of mmO2, a position he held from October 2000 until March 2005.
+David P. McGlade, age 50, has been a director since February 2005.
+He currently serves as the Chief Executive Officer and Deputy Chairman of Intelsat Global S.A. (a privately held worldwide provider of fixed satellite services).
+Previously, Mr. McGlade served as an Executive Director of mmO2 PLC and as the Chief Executive Officer of O2 UK (a subsidiary of mmO2), a position he held from October 2000 until March 2005.
 Before joining O2 UK, Mr. McGlade was President of the Western Region for Sprint PCS.
-He also serves as a director of WildBlue Communications, Inc. (a privately held satellite broadband services provider).